KR15H-5/KR15H-5/README.md

 - **AI-Based Risk Management System**
   Built an AI model for insurance risk management, leading to a 20% improvement in risk assessment accuracy, processing image data from over 10,000 commercial spaces.

-- **PaletteAI** | AI, Web
+- **PaletteAI** | Javascript, Express, MongoDB, React
-  PaletteAI is an AI platform that analyzes a company's website and returns the color palette, designed specifically for use by designers.
+  Developed a full-stack AI platform using Express for the backend, MongoDB for data storage, and React for the frontend.
+PaletteAI analyzes a company's website and returns its color palette, designed for use by designers.
   **Website**: [paletteai.krishshroff.com](http://paletteai.krishshroff.com)